The The Journeyman Project: Pegasus Prime wiki last edited by tahtalf on 02/21/15 12:09AM

 Poor marketing and limited platform availability (Playstation and Pippin in Japan, and only Power Macintosh in the USA) would doom the game to obscurity and relegate it to diamond-in-the-rough territory.
 Any copy is highly valued by collectors and fans, and a sealed copy on eBay can gain upwards of $35.
 Extremely limited numbers of the Japanese PSX edition were ever made, which make those along with the DVD version of The Journeyman Project 3: Legacy of Time and the box set of The Journeyman Project Trilogy fetch a high price on internet auction sites.
 Presto Studios made plans to port the game to the PlayStation (with publisher Acclaim Entertainment) and Sega Saturn in the U.S., but these versions were never released.

 Due to rights and compatibility issues, the first game in the series, along with Pegasus Prime, were not available for many years, but a trailer in 2013 hinted at upcoming ports for Windows and Mac OS X. Support had also been added in ScummVM for the old PowerPC CD-ROM.
 A Mac OS X version that incorporated features from the unreleased DVD-ROM and PSX versions was released in December 2013, and the Linux and Windows versions went golden master in March 2014.
-The game became available for download from GOG in April 2014 and has been submitted to Steam Greenlight.
+The game became available for download from GOG in April 2014 and was Greenlit for Steam in February 2015.

-In December 2012, over 15 years after the original release, The Original Soundtrack album by Geno Andrews, Jack Harris, and Bob Stewart was released.
+In December 2012, over 15 years after the first release of the game, The Original Soundtrack album by Geno Andrews, Jack Harris, and Bob Stewart was released.

 |No.||Track Title||Length (31:46)|